inflearn logo

 • How to use pre-made dashboards to view

-Learn how to directly analyze Uniswap v3 trading volume, fees, and flows by pair using queries.
+Learn how to directly analyze Uniswap v3 trading volume, fees, and flow by pair using queries.

 This part focuses on developing the ability to read the strengths and weaknesses of the DeFi market through data rather than news.